ambiot/documents/doc/en/source/ambd_arduino/ambd/peripherals_and_examples/[RTL8722CSM] [RTL8722DM] Approximate UDP Sending Delay.rst

 network.

 The server variable also needs to be changed to match the IP address of your computer.
-You can find the IP address using the “ipconfig” command in a terminal window.
+You can find the IP address using the "ipconfig" command in a terminal window.

 .. image:: ../media/[RTL8722CSM]_[RTL8722DM]_Approximate_UDP_Sending_Delay/image2.png